By the end of this section, you will be able to:

 Cooperative Federalism versus New Federalism

-Morton Grodzins coined the cake analogy of federalism in the 1950s while conducting research on the evolution of American federalism.
+Morton Grodzins coined the expression "marble-cake federalism" in the 1950s while conducting research on the evolution of American federalism as a professor of political science at the University of Chicago.
 Until then most scholars had thought of federalism as a layer cake, but according to Grodzins the 1930s ushered in “marble-cake federalism” (Figure 3.12): “The American form of government is often, but erroneously, symbolized by a three-layer cake.
 A far more accurate image is the rainbow or marble cake, characterized by an inseparable mingling of differently colored ingredients, the colors appearing in vertical and diagonal strands and unexpected whirls.
-As colors are mixed in the marble cake, so functions are mixed in the American federal system.”41
+As colors are mixed in the marble cake, so functions are mixed in the American federal system.”42

 Cooperative federalism has several merits: